bike-bill/readyset-gfm/plan.md

 ::No, this project stands alone.

-::Yes, project P1 must provide library L, and project P2 must prove the usability of feature F, and....
+::Yes, project P1 must provide library L, and project P2 must prove">Readyset GFM</a>
+  the usability of feature F, and....

 #### Does any other project depend on this project?html